seregazhuk/seregazhuk.github.io_old/_posts/2018-03-19-fast-webscraping-with-reactphp-limiting-requests.md

 }
 {% endhighlight %}

 Class `Scraper` via method `scrape($urls)` accepts an array of [IMDB](http://www.imdb.com){:target="_blank"} URLs and then sends asynchronous requests to these pages.
 When responses arrive method `extractFromHtml($html)` scraps data out of them.
-The following code can be used to scrap data about two movies and then print this data to the screen:
+The following code can be used to scrape data about two movies and then print this data to the screen:

 {% highlight php %}
 <?php